stass-1/interactive-map-app/README.md

    ```
    - `v7_relativeSplatPath`: Ensures correct relative route resolution within splat routes
    - `v7_startTransition`: Uses React.useTransition for smoother navigation and better concurrent mode compatibility

+6. **README Updates**: When making changes to the README, always provide a formatted version without markdown after the changes are complete, to facilitate copy-pasting into other documents.

+7. **Documentation Synchronization**: When making significant architectural changes or adding new major features, update both the README and the "[tech] Travel Planner" Google Document to keep project knowledge synchronized across platforms.

+8. **Working with AI Assistants**: When working with AI assistants (like Claude):
+   - Always mention which operating system environment is currently being used when asking for file modifications
+   - Provide specific absolute file paths for any files that need to be modified
+   - If the assistant makes an error with file paths, direct it to use `list_allowed_directories` first to determine the correct environment
+   - Use the appropriate context-setting documents to provide the assistant with necessary project information

 ## License